 Acknowledging the Land & People Where I Live…

 I’m Dan Gardoqui (he-him) and I live with my family near the Maine seacoast – lands that have been inhabited by indigenous people for well over 12,000 years.
 Specifically, this land is the traditional territory of the Accominta People of the Penacook Tribe of the Wabanaki Confederacy – at least, that’s what I’ve learned – but much indigenous history has been altered, erased and whitewashed, so please forgive me if inaccurate.
 I’m always open to learning more.

 Wabanaki peoples have stewarded this land for countless generations and continue to live here today, despite centuries of the devastating cultural and individual effects of colonization.
 I affirm their inherent sovereignty in this territory, support their efforts for land and water protection and restoration and for cultural healing and recovery.
 In addition to acknowledging this important history, I’m also committed to learning to be a helpful ally of the indigenous people of this place.
-To learn more, about Wabanaki health, wellness & self-determination, click here.
+To learn and support Wabanaki health, wellness & self-determination, please support:

 When you work with me, you support the following values:

-- CURIOSITY.
-Wonder and an open mind make space for change in our lives, our businesses and our communities.
+- CURIOUSITY.
+A sense of wonder and an open mind make space for change in our lives, our businesses and our communities.
+Curiosity is the currency for connection.

 - CONNECTIONS.
-We truly ARE our connections.
 Our connections to other people, other species and to specific places are what make us all unique.
-Connections result in diversity and strength.
+These connections result in diversity and strength.

 - CONSERVATION.
 As keystone species on planet earth, humanity has a responsibility to tend and caretaker to the earth’s resources to ensure a rich future for generations to come.

 - RECIPROCITY.
 Lead with Nature works to support the protection and restoration of vulnerable human & wildlife communities.

 2020 – Dan Gardoqui & Lead with Nature donated consulting services and made significant financial contributions to support the vital work of Backyard Basecamp – an amazing nonprofit Inspiring Black, Indigenous, and all People of Color (BIPOC) across Baltimore City to find nature where they are and empowering them to explore further.